-Middle Eastern and Indian eyes: Tips for Enhancing One of your most prominent Facial Features
+Middle Eastern and Indian Eyes: Top Tips for Enhancing your Face with Makeup

 Eyes are second to none when it comes to conveying expressions, although the mouth is close behind in terms of revealing our emotions.
 Remember the universal eye-rolling action that you engaged in on an hourly basis, when you were back in your teens?
 Apart from reflecting liveliness, energy and – at times – tiredness, your eyes serve as great hint droppers when it comes to identifying the ethnicity and origin of an individual.
 Give it a shot yourself, by looking at pictures of veiled faces and trying to see if you can accurately guess their heritage.
 But, the eyes are not just about sight and expressions.
 For many of us, they’re the best attention-grabbing feature.
 Enhancing our eyes is common, no matter ethnicity, however, different cultures enhance eyes in different ways.